SUNRUSE-Junk-Drawer/SprigganRS/readme.md

 '-------------------' |░░░░░░░░░░░░░░░░|
                       '----------------'
 ```
-A 16:9 "safe zone" (shown unshaded) is centered in the page and scaled to be as large as possible while keeping within its boundaries.
+A "safe zone" (shown unshaded) is centered in the page and scaled to be as large as possible while keeping within its boundaries.
 The remaining space (shown shaded) is not cropped or trimmed; in wider viewers, additional background may be visible to the left and right of the "safe zone", while in taller viewers, it may be visible above and below.

-The coordinate space is 320 "units" wide (X) and 180 "units" tall (Y), where 0, 0 is the top left corner.
+The coordinate space is a number of "units" wide (X) and tall (Y) (defined in the game's "metadata.json"), where 0, 0 is the top left corner.

 ## Game script